Freelance Documentary Photographer Akiko DuPont

 So did they have a cat?
 Or was the cat introduced into the household?

 The story behind that is my friend actually had a cat.
 A massive cat called Omochi.
-It got pregnant and got three babies.
+She got pregnant and had three babies.
 She didn't know what to do, so I decided to have one - which was Kinako.

 My grandfather hated cats.
 So I hid it in my room for a while.
 And then, one day, my grandfather wandered into my room and found the cat.
 And he grabbed the cat and looked so happy!